wrosenbaum/ex-post-facto/_teaching/2021s-cosc-273/syllabus.md

 #### Final Project (~30%)

-You will have an open-eded group final project for the course.
+You will have an open-ended group final project for the course.
 You may work in groups of up to 4, and the topic of the project is entirely up to your group.
 The only requirement is that your project must employ parallel programming and analyze effect of parallelism on your program's performance.
 In addition to the program itself, you will submit a project proposal (around mid-way through the term), a proof of concept (a few weeks before the end of the term), and a detailed report that describes your program and indicates how parallelism was employed.

 ### Collaboration